AdobeDocs/auditor.en/help/tests/previous-rubrics/test-rubric1-0.md

 ## Tag consistency {#tag-consistency}

-This reference provides more information about the tests Auditor performs for tag consistency.
+This reference provides more information about the tests Platform Auditor performs for tag consistency.

-Auditor evaluates whether the tags are consistent across URLs.
+Platform Auditor evaluates whether the tags are consistent across URLs.

 <table id="table_4F9ED873BAF741D19BFB0F297B3A1FDB">
   <thead>